symbioticfi/rewards-v2/docs/autogen/src/src/contracts/FeeRegistry.sol/contract.FeeRegistry.md

 ### MAX_PARTICIPANT_FEE
-Returns the maximum fee value for operators, curators, and protocol rewards.
+Returns the maximum fee value for operators and curators.

-Set to 50%, so participants' fees collectively cannot exceed 100%.
+Set to 50%, so operators' and curator's fees collectively cannot exceed 100%.

 ```solidity